spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Avoid biased language & leading questions <a id="biased"></a>

 Phrase your questions to be considerate, inclusive, and respectful.
 Don't frame up or lead the question with unnecessary adjectives and adverbs that may bias a respondee's answer.
-Remain objective and avoid asking questions that may direct the subject to answer in a particular way.
+Remain objective and avoid asking questions that may direct or lead the subject to answer in a particular way.

 ### Put questions in a positive form <a id="positive"></a>